Honors Programs

 Mathematics Requirements

-• MATH-UA 121 Calculus I OR MATH-UA 131 Math for Economics I
+• MATH-UA 121 Calculus I or MATH-UA 131 Math for Economics I

-• MATH-UA 122 Calculus II OR MATH-UA 132 Math for Economics II
+• MATH-UA 122 Calculus II or MATH-UA 132 Math for Economics II

-• MATH-UA 140 Linear Algebra (MATH-UA 148 Honors Linear Algebra is recommended, but not required)
+• MATH-UA 140 Linear Algebra (or MATH-UA 148 Honors Linear Algebra)

 • MATH-UA 328 Honors Analysis I

-• Two required electives from the following:
+• Two (2) Honors electives from the following list:

 • Two more math electives from the following: